 April 12, 13, 14, 2019 in Piedmont Park

 Artist market closes at 7 pm on Friday & Saturday.

 Spring is in the air and that can only mean one thing in Atlanta: the Atlanta Dogwood Festival is back!
 The Dogwoods are in full bloom, and hundreds of artists from around the country will set up their tents for the 83rd Annual Atlanta Dogwood Festival.

 An Atlanta staple for more than 80 years, there is something for everyone at the Atlanta Dogwood Festival.
 Virtually every kind of art imaginable is represented at the festival, with a nationally renowned-juried Fine Artist Market that includes sculpture, paintings, pottery, jewelry, photography and much more.

-In addition to the fine art for adults and art collectors, there is a Kids Village featuring huge inflatables, arts & crafts and face painting for all ages, as well as the ever-popular 24-foot rock-climbing wall.
+In addition to the fine art for adults and art collectors, there is a Kids Village featuring huge inflatables, arts & crafts and face painting for all ages.

-Sponsor booths are located throughout the Festival that will have everything from live radio remotes to great prizes and interactive games.
-No pet dogs are allowed at large outdoor events like the Atlanta Dogwood Festival, according to City of Atlanta ordinance.
+Sponsor booths are located throughout the festival with everything from live radio remotes to great prizes and interactive games.
+No pet dogs are allowed at large outdoor events like the Atlanta Dogwood Festival, according to a City of Atlanta ordinance.

 80th Anniversary Commemorative Sculpture

 In recognition of its 80th anniversary, the Atlanta Dogwood Festival has commissioned an interactive bronze sculpture that will welcome guests to Piedmont Park for many decades to come.
 The sculpture, shaped as a giant dogwood limb with massive blooms, will also serve as a bench for park visitors.